hytwakai/rsspolymlp/docs/rsspolymlp_devkit.md

-# Development Kit for Polynomial MLPs
+# Development kit for polynomial MLPs

 The command-line tool `rsspolymlp-devkit` provides utilities for developing polynomial MLPs.